 In the weeks that followed, Emily recovered completely from the illness, called cytokine release syndrome, which resulted from the therapy.
 There’s no doubt in Kari’s and Tom’s minds that it was in part due to the prayers of thousands of supporters across the country who were following every turn in Emily’s story.
 But doctors were still unsure whether the T cell therapy was working.
 Several weeks after her T cell infusion, they were able to conduct a bone marrow test to find out.

 “Three weeks after receiving the treatment, she was in remission,” says Dr. Grupp.
 “Emily completely responded to her T cell therapy.
 We checked her bone marrow for the possibility of disease again at three months and six months out from her treatment, and she still has no disease whatsoever."
-Now more than five year later, the cancer-fighting T cells are still there in her body.
+Now more than 10 year later, the cancer-fighting T cells are still there in her body.

 Flourishing after life-saving treatment

 “T cell therapy was really the only option left for Emily,” says Tom.
 “But we entered her into the trial really hopeful, and from the very beginning we just really had a good feeling about it.
 So all along we said, ‘it just has to work, it has to work for Emily’ — and it did.”
 He adds: “To look at her every day and to see what a cure for cancer actually looks like — it's pretty amazing.”

 CHOP continues research